isaacnmm/pestpolicy-hugo2XX/content/posts/cat-fleas-vs-dog-fleas/index.md

 - You also need to comb your pup twice a day while it's infested so mature insects won't lay new eggs - which could then end up living off of other animals in the house.

-- You can also [put your pup in a flea bath](https://pestpolicy.com/best-puppy-shampoo-for-fleas/) that is meant to kill all stages of the life cycle, including eggs!
+- You can also [put your pup in a flea bath](https://pestpolicy.com/best-puppy-shampoo-for-fleas/)that is meant to kill all stages of the life cycle, including eggs!

-- If you're concerned about pesticides around kids and pets, try using [natural methods like diatomaceous earth (DE)](https://pestpolicy.com/diatomaceous-earth-for-fleas/), which kills any insects by dehydrating them as they walk over its fine particles.
+- If you're concerned about pesticides around kids and pets, try using [natural methods like diatomaceous earth (DE)](https://pestpolicy.com/diatomaceous-earth-for-fleas/),which kills any insects by dehydrating them as they walk over its fine particles.

 - Use flea foggers or bombs to exterminate the whole flea population in the residence.